 Tony Young, QC

 Mr. Young was born and raised in Calgary and attended the University of Calgary where he received his Bachelor of Arts and Juris Doctor.
 Subsequently, he attended Osgoode Hall Law School at York University where he obtained his Master of Laws.
 Mr. Young currently works as a family lawyer at Sugimoto & Company.
 Mr. Young is a past President of the Law Society of Alberta, past Chair of Alberta Law Foundation and has served in many capacities at the Canadian Bar Association including the Editorial Committee of Law Matters, South Section Coordinator, Chair of each of the Civil Litigation Section, the Technology Section and the Young Lawyers Section.
-He continues to serve as Co-Convenor of the Reforming Family Justice System Initiative, President of Aspire (the University of Calgary Family Law Incubator), Director of Alberta Law Libraries and as an Adjudicator for the Law Society of Alberta.
+He continues to serve as Co-Convenor of the Reforming Family Justice System Initiative, President of Aspire (the University of Calgary Family Law Incubator), board member of Alberta Law Libraries and as an Adjudicator for the Law Society of Alberta.
 Mr. Young has contributed to the profession through organizations such as the University of Calgary, the Canadian Centre for Professional Legal Education and the Legal Education Society of Alberta.